GaborFicsor/tic-tac-toe-with-python/README.md

 * The starting screen shows the game title and asks the user to hit enter to play the game.
 ![Screenshot of the starting screen](images/starting_screen.png)

+* Ask for name as user input (name can not be blank).
 * Print the instructions of the game, and inform the user what mark/letter they are assigned.
 ![Screenshot of the instructions](images/instructions.png)